semanticarts/gist/README.md

 [Download the latest version of gist](https://w3id.org/semanticarts/ontology/gistCore).

-For more information on gist and to download previous versions of gist, see the [Semantic Arts website](https://www.semanticarts.com/gist).
+For more information on gist and to download previous versions, see the [Semantic Arts website](https://www.semanticarts.com/gist).

 ## Documentation